-Options for Treating Inoperable Liver Metastases from Colorectal Cancer
+Options for Treating Inoperable Liver Metastases from Colon Cancer

-Nearly one third of patients diagnosed with colorectal cancer already have metastatic disease.
-Colorectal cancer that has spread to the liver is classified as metastatic disease also called Stage IV.
+Nearly one third of patients diagnosed with colon cancer already have metastatic disease. colon cancer that has spread to the liver is classified as metastatic disease also called stage IV.
 The liver is the most common site for metastasis.
 If surgical resection of the metastases is not possible, and the lesion or lesions are considered inoperable, due to a variety of factors you may be deemed a good candidate for liver directed or targeted therapies.
 Liver directed therapies include ablation, embolization and internal radiation using yiitrium-90 microspheres.
 Liver directed treatments can be used alone or in combination with chemotherapy and/or biologic agents.

 A variety of ablative therapies are now available; these include: Radiofrequency Ablation (RFA), Cryotherapy and Microwave Ablation (MA).
 These procedures are performed by a surgeon or interventional radiologists (IR) who specializes in oncology procedures.
 All of these techniques are applicable to patients that have a limited number of metastatic liver tumors.1 RFA, Cryotherapy and Microwave Ablation (MA) are considered beneficial for patients with unresectable liver-only disease who present with tumors less than or equal to 3-4 cm2.

 - Radiofrequency Ablation (RFA) uses electrical energy to create heat in a tumor for a specific period of time.
 The result of this “super heating” is the death or destruction of the tumor.
 The procedure can be performed percutaneously, by inserting a needle through the skin under x-ray guidance, then placing a probe through the needle and positioning it in the liver tumor.
 The percutaneous procedure is usually performed by an interventional radiologist under local anesthesia.
 Alternatively, the procedure can be done laparoscopically, using a laparoscope that is inserted through a tiny incision in the abdomen.
 It may also be done as an open surgical procedure.
 The laparoscopic and open surgical procedures are performed by a surgeon.
 RFA is safe, well tolerated and an effective treatment for patients with inoperable metastatic liver tumors.
 RFA is most effective in liver lesions that are less than or equal to 3-4 centimetres in size.3